rafaelmgr12/python-alg/README.md

 # Python Algorithims

-This repository contains solutions to Hackerrank practice problems, algorithms and structure with Python 3.
+This repository contains solutions to Hackerrank practice problems, algorithms and data structure with Python 3.